VagnerMachado/Angular-Course/README.md

 - styles.css: globas styles for the whole applications
 - index.html: main ui file that will be loaded for visitors
 - main.ts: first code file to be executed in the browser for the visitors

+## commands fo creating component

+ng generate component user
+ng g c user

+both are equivalent and they can be useful to create the files for a new component

+- file spec.ts are files needed for automated testing.